a2stuff/a2d/res/notes/testplan.md

 * Create a folder, and a subfolder within it.
 Select the top-most folder.
 Special > Lock.
 Using Apple > Run Basic Here, verify that the folder and subfolder are locked.
 BYE to return to DeskTop.
 Select the containing volume.
 Special > Unlock.
 Using Apple > Run Basic Here, verify that the folder and subfolder are unlocked.
 * Using BASIC, create a directory X and save a BASIC file X/B. Launch DeskTop.
 Select X. File > Lock.
 Close the window containing X. Open the window containing X. Verify that X is still a folder.

+* Launch DeskTop.
+Find a folder containing a file where the folder and file's creation dates (File > Get Info) differ.
+Copy the folder.
+Select the file in the copied folder.
+File > Get Info.
+Verify that the file creation and modification dates match the original.

 ## Shortcuts

 * Delete the LOCAL/SELECTOR.LIST file from the startup disk, if it was present.
 Launch DeskTop.
 Verify that Shortcuts > Edit a Shortcut..., Shortcuts > Delete a Shortcut..., and Shortcuts > Run a Shortcut... are disabled.
 Add a shortcut.
 Verify that Shortcuts > Edit a Shortcut..., Shortcuts > Delete a Shortcut..., and Shortcuts > Run a Shortcut... are now enabled.